karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 In a DynamoDB database (as with any NoSQL database) there is no such abstraction layer.
 Consequently, **it is the developer's job to organize the physical distribution of data** to support efficient query operations.

-In order to be physicaly "close" to one another in any meaningful sense, related DynamoDB records _must_ be stored in the same table.
+In order to be physically "close" to one another in any meaningful sense, related DynamoDB records _must_ be stored in the same table.
 This is the origin of the [single-table design pattern](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/).

 Entity Manager takes a highly opinionated approach to this pattern.
 We'll start from the assumption that all User and Email entities _must_ live on the same table, and the following sections will explain the design constraints at work in DynamoDB and how to implement a table design that Entity Manager can support.